sdmeijer/ShrimpKey/Layout/readme.md

 * 1x  A-437	USB-B female connector
 * 1x  A-057	LED (green)

-Total cost: approx. $ 5.70 + shipping
+Total cost: approx. $ 5.70 + shipping (Some components need to be ordered in volumes of 10, so the total costs are a bit higher.)

 You also need:
 * 2x 		3.6V (≤ 0.5W) Zenerdiode (find these in your local electronics store)